 If a class has static members that require complex initialization, a

-block is the tool to use.
+static block is the tool to use.

 Unlike C++, Java supports a special block, called static block